creyesp/ml-resources/mmm.md

 Media Mix Modeling

-"The goal of MMM is to understand the drivers of sales, measuring the impact of all factors that may influence sales.
+* "The goal of MMM is to understand the drivers of sales, measuring the impact of all factors that may influence sales.
 These factors can be assigned to two main groups: the group of factors having an only indirect influence on sales (also called baseline) such as economical situation, holidays, weather, competition, and factors that have a direct influence on sales (also called marketing contribution) such as spend on advertising (ad spend) on different media channels like TV, Radio, Online Platforms or price, and promotions."
+* "There are two big applications I see for marketing mix models: understanding ROI/media effects and optimizing advertising budgets"

+Key aspects of MMM:
+* Reasonable result
+* Generalizable
+* Reliable
+* Interpretable
+* *Scalable

 Main components:
 * KPI / target: the variable to predict, ex: sales, adquisitions, installed apps, ...